 On March 16, 2022, the Company entered into a definitive purchase agreement to acquire Envios de Valores La Nacional Corp. ("La Nacional") and LAN Holdings, Corp. ("LAN Holdings"), which either directly or indirectly operate as money remittance companies in the United States, Canada and certain countries in Europe.
-The transaction is subject to customary regulatory approvals and is expected to close late in the third quarter or early fourth quarter of 2022.
-Intermex expects to pay cash of approximately \$50.0 million (subject to customary purchase price adjustments) on closing and up to an additional \$3.0 million in contingent consideration in 2023.
-The Company expects the integration of La Nacional and LAN Holdings to be completed in the four quarters following the closing of the transaction.
-Once La Nacional and LAN Holdings are fully integrated, the Company expects the combined entities to contribute approximately \$70.0 million to \$80.0 million a year in revenues with an Adjusted EBITDA margin in the range of 9% to 11%.
+On November 1, 2022, the Company entered into an Amended and Restated Stock Purchase Agreement to allow the parties to close on the acquisition of La Nacional effective November 1, 2022 and to close on the acquisition of LAN Holdings at a later date following receipt of pending regulatory approvals.
+See Note 16 in Item 1 Financial Statements for additional information regarding the closing of the acquisition of La Nacional on November 1, 2022.
+The acquisition of LAN Holdings is expected to close late in the fourth quarter of 2022 or early 2023.
+The Company expects the integration of La Nacional and LAN Holdings to be completed in the four quarters following the closing of the respective transactions.
+Once La Nacional and LAN Holdings are fully integrated, the Company continues to expect the combined entities to contribute approximately \$70.0 million to \$80.0 million a year in revenues with an Adjusted EBITDA margin in the range of 9% to 11%.
 A quantitative reconciliation of projected Adjusted EBITDA margin to the most comparable GAAP measure is not available without unreasonable efforts because of the inherent difficulty in forecasting and quantifying the amounts necessary under GAAP guidance for operating or other adjusted items including, without limitation, integration costs and expenses, amortization of intangible assets and depreciation, which may be significant and difficult to project with a reasonable degree of accuracy, as the allocation of the purchase price to intangible assets and to property and equipment has not yet been performed, tax effects of certain adjustments and other items related to the acquisition.